 and jaw can improve appearance, and have a positive effect on a child's self-esteem

-at birth and routinely as the child grows.
-Because the inner ear still works well
+checked at birth and routinely as a child grows.
+Because the inner ear still works

-in most children with TCS, hearing aids that transmit sound through the bone instead
+well in most children with TCS, hearing aids that transmit sound through the bone

 Kids with TCS need regular eye